aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 ##3.
 Optional add-on
 ####3.1.
 Upload test case's terraform state to s3 bucket
-**Prerequisite:** you are required to run the test case before uploading any terraform state to s3 **Advantage:** Record what resources have been created by test case and easier in destroy those resources when ```terraform destroy``` failed.
+**Prerequisite:** you are required to run the test case before uploading any terraform state to s3 **Advantage:** Record what resources were created by test case and back-up in destroying those resources when ```terraform destroy``` failed.
 ````
 cd terraform/add_on/remote_state && terraform init && terraform apply \